berinaniesh/fakechroot/README.md

 ## What is it

-fakechroot runs a command in an environment were is additional possibility to use `chroot`(8) command without root privileges.
+fakechroot runs a command in an environment where it is additionally possible to use `chroot`(8) command without root privileges.
 This is useful for allowing users to create own chrooted environment with possibility to install another packages without need for root privileges.